Warriors freeze on big stage

 Eddie Chikamhi Senior Sports Reporter

-Prince Dube’s solitary strike in the first half secured a home win for Zimbabwe but the narrow victory was not enough to take the poor Warriors through to the third and final qualifying round as they had lost the first leg 1-0 in Windhoek last week.
+Prince Dube’s solitary strike in the first half secured a home win for Zimbabwe, but the narrow victory was not enough to take the poor Warriors through to the third and final qualifying round as they had lost the first leg 1-0 in Windhoek, Namibia, last week.

-The Warriors, who needed to win by, at least, a two-goal margin, failed to take the initiative at home and the match had to be decided by the kicks from the spot.
+The Warriors, who needed to win by at least a two-goal margin, failed to take the initiative at home and the match had to be decided by kicks from the spot.

-Devon Chafa, Milton Ncube and Praise Tonha had converted their kicks but the Brave Warriors swung the momentum in their favour after Rusawo’s poor effort was punched to safety.
+Devon Chafa, Milton Ncube and Praise Tonha had converted their kicks, but the Brave Warriors swung the pendulum in their favour after Rusawo’s poor effort was punched to safety.

 Namibia will now meet surprise packages Comoros Islands in the final qualifier after the Indian Ocean islanders edged Lesotho 2-1 on aggregate.